lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 Passing data between the host CPU and OTBN is done through the data memory (DMEM).
 No standard or required calling convention exists, every application is free to pass data in and out of OTBN in whatever format it finds convenient.
-All data passing must be done when OTBN is not running, as indicated by the {{< regref "STATUS.busy" >}} bit; during the OTBN operation both the instruction and the data memory are inaccessible from the host CPU.
+All data passing must be done when OTBN [is idle](#design-details-operational-states); otherwise both the instruction and the data memory are inaccessible from the host CPU.

 ## Returning from an application {#writing-otbn-applications-ecall}